Quansight-Labs/free-threaded-compatibility/docs/index.md

     table](tracking.md) for more details about the status of free-threaded support in Python libraries.

+    If your dependencies advertise free-threaded support, good news!
+If you do not use the `threading` module and do not plan to, then you're done and you can feel safe declaring support for running your project on the free-threaded build.

     If you make use of the `threading` module internally and already have multithreaded tests, consider experimenting with your existing tests with a very short [thread switch